gmdsi/GMDSI_notebooks/docs/part2/freyberg_glm_2.md

 PEST++GLM calculates a posterior parameter covariance matrix at the end of each iteration.
-Each covariance matrix is recorded in an extenral file.
+Each covariance matrix is recorded in an external file.
 PEST++GLM also provides summaries of prior and posterior parameter uncertainties (means, standard deviations and bounds) for each iteration.

-If any observations are listed as forecasts (in the `forecast()` variable), PEST++GLM will also undertake predicitve uncertainty analysis.
+If any observations are listed as forecasts (in the `forecast()` variable), PEST++GLM will also undertake predictive uncertainty analysis.
 By default, if no forecasts are provided, PEST++GLM will assume all zero-weighted observations are forecasts - so it is usually a good idea to specify forecasts explicitly (if you have many many zero-weighted obsevrations FOSM can cost some computation time).
-Recall that we specifed several observations as forecasts:
+Recall that we specified several observations as forecasts:

 ```python